 Field Description Administrative Port Status Displays down if you have shut down the port and up if you brought up the port.
 Current Port Status Displays up if the port runs successfully and down if the port cannot run traffic for physical, logical, or administrative reasons.
 IP Address IP address of the InfiniBand Management port.
 Net Mask Subnet mask of the InfiniBand Management port.
 Gateway Default IP gateway of the InfiniBand Management port.
-Address Option Address option of the InfiniBand Management port.

-Field Description MTU Maximum transmission unit (MTU) of the InfiniBand Management port. РКеу Partition used by the InfiniBand Management port.
-See the "Setting the Partition Key for the InfiniBand Management Port" section on page 3-30.
+Address Option Address option of the InfiniBand management port.
+MTU Maximum transmission unit of the InfiniBand management port. РКеу Partition used by the InfiniBand management port.
+See the "Setting the Partition for the InfiniBand Management Port" section on page 3-21.

-Table 3-21 InfiniBand Management Ports Display Field Descriptions (continued)
+Table 3-19 InfiniBand Management Ports Display Field Descriptions

-Setting the Partition Key for the InfiniBand Management Port
+Setting the Partition for the InfiniBand Management Port

-In case IPoIB multicast joins are disabled on the default partition, you can change the in-band IPoIB management partition to a partition that allows IPoIB multicast joins.
+In case IPoIB multicast joins are disabled on the default partition, you can change the inband IPoIB management partition to a partition that allows IPoIB multicast joins.

-To change the in-band IPoIB management partition, follow these steps:
+To change the inband IPoIB management partition, follow these steps:

-- Step 1 Expand Chassis in the Tree frame, and then expand Management Ports. - Step 2 Select InfiniBand.
+- Step 1 Expand Chassis in the Tree frame, and the expand Management Ports. - Step 2 Select InfiniBand.